-- o Physical needs (e.g. cerebral palsy, dyspraxia);
+- Physical needs (e.g. cerebral palsy, dyspraxia);

-- Deafness of hearing difficulty;
+- Deafness or hearing difficulty;

-- o Blind or visually impaired.
+- Blind or visually impaired.

 Some children have more than one type of SEND.

 We welcome children with all of the above types of SEND who have applied for a place via our normal admission process.